BlockFlex: A Hybrid Resilient Routing Method based on Robust Virtual Overlay for Mega-constellation Networks: Evaluation

-As the underlay of routing, DABNet's survivability refers to its capability to maintain a stable topological view despite the volatility of LSNs (Low Earth Orbit Satellite Networks), thereby providing a foundation for reliable routing in the overlay network.
-Accordingly, our evaluation quantifies three key metrics under 30\% ISL failures: the number of IUL changes, the count of vagrant satellites, and the average node degree, which collectively demonstrate DABNet's survivability performance.
-The comparing schemes include: 1) \textbf{BASIC:} Conventional satellite networks, 2) \textbf{STATIC:} DABNet without evolutionary adaptation after initialization, 3) \textbf{RANDOM:} DABNet employing random evolution strategies, and 4) \textbf{CQSBE:} DABNet evolved using the CQSBE algorithm (\S\ref{sec:alg}).
+As the overlay network atop the MCN underlay, DABNet's robustness refers to its ability to maintain a stable routing topology under network fluctuations.
+Accordingly, three key metrics are quantified under 30\% ISL failures with block diameters $D_{min}=2$ and $D_{max}=4$: the frequency of IUL changes, the number of vagrant satellites, and the average node degree of autonomous blocks and vagrant satellites.
+These metrics collectively reflect the robustness of DABNet.
+The overlay schemes compared include: 1) \textbf{BASIC:} Conventional satellite networks, 2) \textbf{STATIC:} DABNet without evolutionary adaptation after initialization, 3) \textbf{RANDOM:} DABNet employing random evolution strategies, and 4) \textbf{CQSBE:} DABNet evolved using the CQSBE algorithm (\Sec\ref{sec:alg}).